loafey/master-thesis/Thesis/TODO/Minor.md

 - 4.3 Compilation target
   - [ ] style: "a developer can not guarantee", "gives us the ability", "a lot of": too informal / different in style from the rest.

-- 4.4.
-Language ABI
-  - [ ] "As with any language ...
-ABI": that is clearly not the case.
-Why define an ABI for lambda calculus, or SQL, or HTML?
-Perhaps "any system-level language"?